Showing posts with label malakoi. Show all posts

 My response to Edward Dalcour in the comments section:

 "For the most part, your (Dalcour's) argument consists of summaries of three lexica entries: Thayer, Louw & Nida, and BDAG.
 These are the best available lexica of the New Testament, and I refer to them regularly.
 However, it must be remembered that a lexicon gives the judgment of either a single scholar or a committee on the meaning of any word.
-The best lexica gives a list of the ways that any lexeme is used in the known literature, so that the reader can form an educated judgment, and even be critical of the lexicon’s own conclusion.
+The best lexica gives a list of the ways that any lexeme is used in the known literature so that the reader can form an educated judgment, and even be critical of the lexicon’s own conclusion.
 The lexicon may also put forward suggested meanings which would account for all the usages, but ultimately the meaning is determined by the usages, not the authority of the lexicon."

 Dalcour's only response to this statement is more or less; "Give me more lexicons!"

-He states (to the blog author who started this whole discussion) it's irrelevant; "... that the term “homosexual” was a “fairly new word, and was not even invented until 1892.”
+He states (to the blog author who started this whole discussion) that it's irrelevant; "... that the term “homosexual” was a “fairly new word, and was not even invented until 1892.”

 The fact is it is a very relevant point because the majority of lay Christians go along with the reading of this word (homosexual) in 1 Corinthians that also could be construed to include lesbians in the text, it doesn't and it never did.